huggingface/lerobot/examples/7_get_started_with_real_robot.md

 TODO
 ```

+TODO add a video tutorial

+Note: Remember to add `--robot-overrides '~cameras'` if you don't have any cameras and you still use the default `koch.yaml` configuration.

 At the end, your dataset will be uploaded on your Hugging Face page (e.g. https://huggingface.co/datasets/cadene/koch_test) that you can obtain by running:
 ```bash
 echo https://huggingface.co/datasets/${HF_USER}/koch_test